Group-aware Parameter-efficient Updating for Content-Adaptive Neural Video Compression: Related Works

 PETL~\cite{ding2023parameter} was initially developed to enhance the training efficiency of natural language processing methods.
 It has since garnered significant attention due to the rapid development of vision and language task~\cite{he2021towards, zhu2021counter, houlsby2019parameter}.
 This approach has become increasingly popular as it offers a performance nearly on par with that of full fine-tuning, strategy making it a trendy strategy in contemporary research.

 Our PETL strategy is closely aligned with the concept of Low-Rank Adaptation~\cite{he2021towards, zhu2021counter, hu2021lora, he2022sparseadapter, pfeiffer2020adapterhub, karimi2021compacter, edalati2022krona}, which are recognized for their practicality and efficiency in delta-tuning methods by using adaptors.
 Various modifications to adaptors have been explored.
-These include adjustments in the placement of adaptors within the model~\cite{he2021towards,zhu2021counter}, the application of targeted pruning techniques to enhance model efficiencys~\cite{he2022sparseadapter}, and the adoption of reparametrization strategies to optimize performance\cite{karimi2021compacter,edalati2022krona}.
+These include adjustments in the placement of adaptors within the model~\cite{he2021towards,zhu2021counter}, the application of targeted pruning techniques to further enhance model efficiencys~\cite{he2022sparseadapter}, and the adoption of reparametrization strategies to optimize performance\cite{karimi2021compacter,edalati2022krona}.
 Such innovations demonstrate the adaptability and versatility of adaptors in enhancing task-specific model performance.

 To the best of our knowledge, our work represents the pioneering effort to integrate the PETL strategy within the NVC framework.
 Specifically, we introduce two distinct adaptor configurations: parallel and series adaptors.
-The parallel adaptor is designed for use with large-parameter modules, such as the motion and contexture feature encoding network.
-Conversely, the series adaptor is tailored for light-weight modules, including motion estimation, motion encoding, motion hyper-prior encoding and contexture hyper-prior encoding modules.
-These dual-adaptor styles significantly enhance our ability to optimize the NVC process during encoding.
+The parallel adaptor is designed for use with large-parameter modules, such as the motion and contexture feature encoding networks.
+Conversely, the series adaptor is tailored for light-weight modules, including motion estimation, motion hyper-prior encoding and contexture hyper-prior encoding modules.
+Such a dual-configuration style significantly enhances our ability to optimize the NVC process during encoding.